Aidanvii7/Toolbox/delegates-observable-databinding/README.md

     //.. _loading mutated somewhere here
 }
 ```
 It takes longer than it should to understand the intent of the code above.
 It fits the original goal, but it isn't great Kotlin code.
 It's also based on example code from the Google IO app ([here](https://github.com/google/iosched/blob/89df01ebc19d9a46495baac4690c2ebfa74946dc/mobile/src/main/java/com/google/samples/apps/iosched/ui/info/EventInfoViewModel.kt) and [here](https://github.com/google/iosched/blob/89df01ebc19d9a46495baac4690c2ebfa74946dc/mobile/src/main/java/com/google/samples/apps/iosched/ui/onboarding/OnboardingViewModel.kt])).
 This is boilerplate that doesn't scale well as view models gain more properties.
 And while it's [considered acceptable](https://kotlinlang.org/docs/reference/coding-conventions.html#property-names) to use underscores for backing fields, the fact that it's mutability can't be expressed with visibility modifiers doesn't seem very Kotlin friendly.
-On top of that, it doesn't read particularly great when accessing the boxed values through a `.getValue()` or modifying it with either `setValue(..)` and `postValue(..)`.
+On top of that, it doesn't read particularly great when accessing the boxed values as they have to be 'unwrapped' with `_loading.value`.

 What we ideally want is something like: